j0ono0/pinout/docs/pages/text.rst

     .. note::

         *pinout* cannot detect text character size!
-Consequently care should be taken to ensure text does not render outside expected boundaries
+Consequently care should be taken to ensure text does not render outside expected boundaries.

     :param content: Text to be displayed
     :type content: String or List